MilchRatchet/Luminary/README.md

 - SSE 4.1 compatible CPU
 - Supported Nvidia GPU (Recommended: Volta or later)

 The `LuminaryFont.ttf` file is automatically copied to the build directory and needs to reside in the same folder as the Luminary executable.
 You may replace the font with any other font as long as it has the same name. `zlib` comes as a submodule and is compiled with Luminary, it is not required to have `zlib` installed.
+>📝 `zlib` comes as a git submodule.
+Make sure to clone the submodule by using `git submodule update --init` after cloning Luminary.

-CMake Options:
+## CMake Options
 | Option                     | Description
 | ------------------------------| --------------------------------------------
 | -DDEBUG=ON/OFF                | Enable Debug Mode.
 Default: OFF
 | -DNATIVE_CUDA_ARCH=ON/OFF     | Enable that the CUDA architecture is based on the installed GPU.
 Default: ON
 | -DSHOW_KERNEL_STATS=ON/OFF    | Enable that CUDA kernel stats are printed at compilation.
 Default: OFF

 ## Linux